iwatakeshi/effect-websocket/README.md

 # Effect WebSocket Library

-A WebSocket library for Effect-TS that provides both client and server### WebSocketClient
+A WebSocket library for Effect-TS that provides both client and server functionality with runtime portability across Node.js, Bun, and browser environments.

+## Architecture

+This library follows Effect's ecosystem patterns with a mono-repo structure:

+- **`effect-websocket`** (core): Runtime-agnostic interfaces and types
+- **`effect-websocket-node`**: Node.js implementation using the `ws` package
+- **`effect-websocket-bun`**: Bun implementation using native WebSocket APIs

+## Features

+### WebSocketClient

 **Static Methods:**
 - `WebSocketClient.make(url, protocols?, reconnectionOptions?)`: Create a WebSocket client